 We include several features on our kids' bikes to make them more suitable for little ones, such as chain guards (to protect tiny fingers), short reach brake levers, removable stabilisers, and lots of fun accessories to keep them entertained!
 Our range of Apollo and Carrera kids' bikes can also be personalised with their name, making them extra special.

 Getting the right size

-The best way to find the right size child's bike is to get the child on the bike!
-If you can, pop into a store and try them out.
-You're looking for a bike where your child can put their toes on the floor when on the saddle and gives enough room for them to stand over the top tube when they're not.
+The best way to find the right size child's bike is, of course, to pop them on the bike.
+If you can, nip into a store and try a few out.
+You're looking for a bike where your child can put their toes on the floor when they're sat on the saddle, as well as enough room for them to stand over the top tube.
 It's also good to look at them from the side, to see if the bike is long enough for them.
 Children tend to ride in a more upright position, but if they're squashed onto a short bike then it can be unstable and uncomfortable.

 Of course, sitting your child on a bike might spoil the surprise if it's going to be a gift!
-We've included a size guide below, so you can sneakily measure your child's height or inner leg (inseam) to get some idea of what might be a good size.
-You can find out your child's inseam by measuring the distance from the floor to the top of their inner leg.
+We've included a size guide below where you can use their height to get an idea of what might be a good size.

 |Wheel Size||Age (Years)||Height (Inch)||Height (cm)|

 |Balance||2 - 4.||2' 11" - 3' 5"||88 - 105|

 |12"||3 - 5.||3' 3" - 3' 8"||98 - 112|

 |14"||4 - 6.||3' 5" - 3' 10"||105 - 117|